AB Negative Blood

 KayaWell Icon

-The leading cause of having AB negative blood is the absence of the gene responsible for producing ABO blood group antigens.
-Two genes are responsible for producing these antigens; one is located on chromosome 9, and the other on chromosome 4.
-If both genes are absent, the individual does not produce antigens.
+The primary cause of AB-negative blood is the lack of the gene responsible for producing ABO blood group antigens.
+These antigens are produced by two genes: one on chromosome 9 and another on chromosome 4.
+If both genes are lacking, the individual will not make antigens.

-Less than 1% of Americans have an AB- blood type, making it a rare blood type in the country.
-All negative blood types can donate red blood cells to patients with AB- negative blood types.
-If both parents have AB-negative blood, their offspring will likely inherit the same trait.
+Less than 1% of Americans have the AB- blood type, making it an uncommon blood type in the country.
+All negative blood types are eligible to donate red blood cells to individuals with AB- negative blood types.
+If both parents have AB-negative blood, their children are likely to acquire the same characteristic.

-AB negative blood is not only rare but also extremely valuable.
-It contains many different types of antibodies that help protect the body from disease-causing organisms.
-The lack of these antibodies makes a person susceptible to illness and infection.
+AB-negative blood is not only rare but also very valued.
+It contains a variety of antibodies that help protect the body against disease-causing germs.
+A deficiency of these antibodies renders a person vulnerable to disease and infection.

-AB blood type contains antibodies immune system cells that fight off foreign invaders and infections.
-Blood types A, B, O, and AB have different amounts of each antibody.
+The AB blood type contains antibodies, which are immune system cells that combat foreign invaders and illnesses.
+Blood types A, B, O, and AB have varying levels of each antibody.

-AB Blood has A B antigens attached to its red blood cells.
-These antigens are what makes them different than any other blood type.
-When someone gets their first vaccination, they get a shot of blood that contains these antigens.
-If they have been vaccinated before then, they will not react to the vaccine.
+AB Blood contains A and B antigens in its red blood cells.
+These antigens differentiate them from any other blood type.
+When someone receives their first immunization, they are given a dose of blood that contains these antigens.
+If they have been vaccinated previously, they will not react to the vaccination.

-However, if someone does get sick, their body will make more antibodies to protect them.
+However, if someone becomes ill, their body produces more antibodies to protect them.

 People who do not have AB blood need to receive transfusions.
 Only 1% of the people have AB blood type, making it the rarest body type.

-AB negative blood is normal and does not carry any risks to human health.
-There have been instances where people born with AB negative blood have developed leukemia.
+AB-negative blood is normal and does not carry any risks to human health.
+There have been instances where people born with AB-negative blood have developed leukaemia.
 However, these are rare cases.
-People with AB negative blood do not need to worry about transfusions.
+People with AB-negative blood do not need to worry about transfusions.

 There are many benefits to having AB negative blood.
 For one, it's scarce, making you a coveted donor.